 If you wish to arrange a wedding in Paphos at the last minute we will of course try to fulfill your wishes.

 A few days before the wedding we will send your license application form to the appropriate Town Hall so they can prepare your file in advance.
 Please note that the three Town Halls in Paphos all have slightly different requirements for documents, we will give you the correct advice on the paperwork required – please do not rely on information you see on Facebook!
-When you arrive in Paphos, Cyprus your wedding plannerwill meet you and will then take you to the Town Hall to obtain your special Marriage License.
+When you arrive in Paphos, Cyprus your wedding planner will meet you and will then take you to the Town Hall to obtain your special Marriage License.
 Both the bride and the groom must attend this meeting.
 There will be paperwork to sign, and you will need to provide details of your two witnesses, including their passport numbers.
 If you do not have any witnesses we can provide them for you.
 Please check all the details on the paperwork you are given at the Town Hall very carefully as this information will go onto your marriage certificate and cannot be easily corrected later.
-If you are having a Paphos Church wedding (Anglican) then a Certificate of Notification will be issued to your wedding planner and she will hand it to the Paphos Church.
+If you are having a Paphos Church wedding (Anglican) then a Certificate of Notification will be issued and you must give this to the Wedding Verger at your pre-wedding meeting with the church.
 At the wedding you will be given your marriage certificate immediately after the ceremony. it is possible to request additional copies of the marriage certificate for a small additional charge- please notify us in advance if you require copies.

 If you are having a church wedding you will have an appointment with the church wedding chaplains and also the minister who will be conducting the ceremony.
 He will discuss the procedures with you, find out what music you would like, and also learn a little about you so that he can personalise the service for you.
 Please note your wedding planner will not attend this meeting.